-These animals have been subjected to a lifetime of confinement for the amusement of speciesist humans.
-Asha and all the other animals at NBZ deserve better—they should be moved to reputable facilities where they’ll finally have the space, companionship, and care that they need.
-Please speak up for them today.
+These sensitive individuals have been subjected to a lifetime of exploitation and confinement for the amusement of speciesist humans.
+The animals at Natural Bridge Zoo deserve better—they should be moved to reputable facilities where they would finally have the space, companionship, and care that they need.

 Please e-mail the owner asking him to stop breeding giraffes and to transfer Asha to a sanctuary.

 Then call Natural Bridge Zoo at 540-291-2420 and urge it to stop churning out baby giraffes and selling them.
 If you receive a recorded message, press “0” to speak with someone.
 Note: The zoo is currently receiving a lot of calls from caring individuals like you.
 Employees are feeling frustrated, and many callers have reported that they were treated rudely or accused of harassment.
 Please remain calm and polite.
 Your calls are working!